 - 1. Writing to the Flash address space before initializing FCLKDIV. - 2.
-Writing to the Flash address space in the range \$8000-\$BFFF when PPAGE register does not select a 16K bytes page in the Flash block selected by the BKSEL bit in the FCNFG register. - 3.
-Writing to the Flash address space \$4000-\$7FFF or \$C000-\$FFFF with the BKSEL bit in the FCNFG register not selecting Flash block 0. - 4.
-Writing a misaligned word or a byte to the valid Flash address space. - 5.
-Writing to the Flash address space while CBEIF is not set. - 6.
-Writing a second word to the Flash address space before executing a program or erase command on the previously written word. - 7.
-Writing to any Flash register other than FCMD after writing a word to the Flash address space.
+Writing to the Flash address space in the range \$8000-\$BFFF when PPAGE register does not select a 16K bytes page in the Flash block. - 3.
+Writing a misaligned word or a byte to the valid Flash address space. - 4.
+Writing to the Flash address space while CBEIF is not set. - 5.
+Writing a second word to the Flash address space before executing a program or erase command on the previously written word. - 6.
+Writing to any Flash register other than FCMD after writing a word to the Flash address space. - 7.
+Writing a second command to the FCMD register before executing the previously written command.

-- 8. Writing a second command to the FCMD register before executing the previously written command. - 9.
-Writing an invalid user command to the FCMD register in user mode. - 10.
-Writing to any Flash register other than FSTAT (to clear CBEIF) after writing to the command register, FCMD. - 11.
+- 8. Writing an invalid user command to the FCMD register in user mode. - 9.
+Writing to any Flash register other than FSTAT (to clear CBEIF) after writing to the command register, FCMD. - 10.
 The part enters STOP mode and a program or erase command is in progress.
-The command is aborted and any pending command is killed. - 12.
-When security is enabled, a command other than Mass-Erase originating from a non-secure memory or from the Background Debug Mode is written to FCMD. - 13.
+The command is aborted and any pending command is killed. - 11.
+When security is enabled, a command other than Mass-Erase originating from a non-secure memory or from the Background Debug Mode is written to FCMD. - 12.
 A "0" is written to the CBEIF bit in the FSTAT register.